armanjindal/garden/content/_index.md

 Here, you will find what I'm thinking, reading, writing, and doing.
 Decidedly this is not a blog.
 I much prefer the metaphor of the garden.

 Gardens have this primordial association as a place of *creation*.
-Unlike, blogs which are comprised of complete and organized pieces of writing, grdens comprised comprised of a network of plants — all stages of growth.
+Unlike, blogs which are comprised of complete and organized pieces of writing, gardens are an interdependent network of plants, at all stages of growth.

-The metaphor helps me view writing as a radically incremental act of *gardening*.
-The product of a gradual, daily practice of writing, is a growing plant.
+The metaphor of the garden helps conceptualize writing as a radically incremental act of small improvements over time.
+Much like the act of *gardening*, it isn't heroic and it definitely isn't ever final.
+You are never *done* working on your garden.

-Here it is my hope you will find something *alive*.
+It is my hope that you will find something *alive*.

-Right now, most of my pieces are *saplings*.
-They may die.
+Right now, the garden is early and most of my pieces are *saplings*.
+Which is to say many may die.
 This is good.
 Death is necessary for life.
-Ideas are helpful insofar as they lead to **life**, which is to broadly action, community and further questions.
+Ideas are helpful insofar as they lead to **life**.
+To action, community, flourishing, and further questions.
 I haven't started this garden to be *right*.
-I write as a daily practive to articulate my theory in order to it against *reality*, unafraid to modify or even outright destory the ideas that diminish life.
-Through consistent *gardening*, I hope to seed a solid oaks, nourished by the scrutiny of you, my readers, that ground me and provide shade to a few as we navigate life.
+I write as a daily practice to articulate theory in order to test it against *reality*, unafraid to modify or even outright destroy the ideas that diminish life.
+Through consistent *gardening*, I hope to seed solid oaks, nourished by the scrutiny of you, my readers, that ground me and provide shade to a few friends as we navigate life.

-In the face of the confusing, contingent, cruelly indifferent existence, I've found Candide's pithy concluding line comforting:
+In the face of the confusing, contingent, cruelly indifferent nature of our existence, I've found Candide's pithy concluding line comforting:

 >  We must cultivate our own garden ("Il faut cultiver notre jardin.")
 >  — Voltaire [*Candide: ou l'Optimisme*](https://www.theschooloflife.com/article/cultivate-own-garden-voltaire/)

-It is one of those truths, which when accepted, is no longer tormenting.
+Finitude, finality, and suffering are truths of our existence, which, when accepted are no longer tormenting.
+In fact, they are liberating and the basis, in my opinion, of a good life.
 This garden is what I've decided to cultivate and care about in an infinity of possible options.

-RHIZOMES:
-SOIL
+Soil & Rhizome:
-The writing here — the plants growing in this garden — are not isolated.
-Neither are they neatly connected.
-In so far as it is possible, I hope to represent the underlying influences, connection, and narritives.
-To extend this metaphor, I want to expose the rhizome: both the in the literal sense as well as philosophical one
+To extend this metaphor, possibly past to its breaking point, I want to take to the subterranean.
+The writing here — the plants growing in this garden — are not isolated, but neither are they neatly connected.

+In so far as it is possible, I hope to capture the underlying influences, connections, and narratives that shape what I choose to share here.
+I draw your attention to the soil and expose the rhizome lurking beneath because writing doesn't happen in isolation.

 There is nothing wrong with an orderly garden, but I prefer ones that are a bit *wild*.
-They grow around the environment, and the plants are connected in unexpected ways.
+They grow around the environment, and the plants are connected unexpectedly.
 I intend to find and support seeing the connections that underly thought.
 My goal is to make connections between writing as explicit as possible.

-TECH:
+Tracing the genealogy and changes to my own writing is quite selfishly a fascinating project of self-examination.

 To support this lofty goal, I chose an opinionated, open-source tech stack to build this site.
 I use [Obsidian](https://obsidian.md/) to write — an open source, knowledge management text editor with a graph view (bottom left) — that uses [Quartz](https://quartz.jzhao.xyz/) as a wrapper on the Hugo site generation.
 All of this is managed on GitHub, so there is a permanent record of every change.
 These tools help me produce an expanding network of thoughts rather than isolated ideas.
-All of which ultimately helps me to shape, affirm and faithfully **live** a narrative of my creation.
+All of which ultimately help me to shape, affirm and faithfully **live** a narrative of my creation.

 ## A Path
 Please peruse as you would a garden ☀️ To search by text, you can use the shortcut (**Ctr/Cmd + K**).
 To traverse the connections, check out the graph view at the bottom.